Challenger Society for Marine Science

 The Stepping Stone Early Career Bursary Scheme

-The Stepping Stones Early Career Bursary scheme is designed to support career development of members of the UK marine science community who do not have current indefinite employment.
+The Stepping Stones Early Career Bursary scheme is designed to support career development of early-career members of the UK marine science community who do not have current indefinite employment.
 The scheme can provide modest amounts of support (up to £1000 per grant) for activities designed to enhance the career prospects for researchers, but not to provide direct salary support.

 Bursaries can be used for research related activities including but not limited to travel, collaborative visits, laboratory or field work and conference participation.
 Bursaries may, for example, be used to develop existing research, explore new research ideas, develop grant applications, establish or further new research collaborations, carry out public engagement activities, participate in conferences, pay for laboratory costs, cover expenses for field work, or attend workshops.
-Bursaries are open to PhD candidates (PhD thesis submitted) or post-doctoral researchers, particularly those seeking employment in a research environment post-qualification, and to active researchers between fixed term contracts, or researchers wishing to return to research after a break, such as maternity leave or illness.
+Bursaries are open to PhD candidates (PhD thesis submitted) or early-career researchers, particularly those seeking employment in a research environment post-qualification, and to active researchers between or nearing the end of fixed term contracts, or researchers wishing to return to research after a break, such as maternity leave or illness.
 Please note that the Challenger Society will not fund internal flights within the UK (excluding Northern Ireland) unless it is necessary to allow participation (reasonable examples include but are not limited to caring responsibilities and disabilities).
 We do not require applicants to disclose personal information but ask them to acknowledge that they fall under a reasonable exemption to allow an internal flight in their application.

 Criteria